 Phnom Penh’s recently expanded international airport and numerous bus services make it a great base for travel throughout the region.
 Southeast Asian countries are all a short plane ride away.
 Comfortable buses are available for travel throughout Cambodia and to bordering countries.

-The expat scene in Phnom Penh is a thriving community with interesting people, young and old, from around the world.
-There are events taking place every day of the week.
-These can include networking events, restaurant openings, athletic tournaments, street fairs, documentary film showings, art galleries, plays, live music, stand-up comedy and more.
+The expat scene is a thriving community with interesting people, young and old, from around the world.
+There are always things to do in Phnom Penh.
+These can include networking events, restaurant openings, athletic tournaments, street fairs, documentary film showings, art galleries, plays, live music, stand-up comedy, and more.